johnatas-x/drupalazy/README.md

 Here is **Drupalazy**: the Drupal tool for ~~lazy~~ productive people!

+### Ahead of (or behind) time?
+Don't panic !
+This tool also allows the upgrade from version 8 to 9.

+This tool is also already ready for an upgrade from 10 to 11.

 ## :anguished: How to use it?
 ### The fastest way
 - Open a terminal